 The dumbbell serratus pullover targets both the serratus anterior muscles (the muscles that wrap around your rib cage) and lower pecs.

-It’s not a pure isolation exercise for the lower pecs, but it will contribute to a more defined and full-looking upper body.
-As such, you should include this exercise into your routine in order to have a well-rounded workout.
+It's not a pure isolation exercise for the lower pecs, but it will contribute to a more defined and full-looking upper body.
+As such, you should include this exercise into your routine to have a well-rounded workout.

 I don't like to go too heavy on this exercise because I find it pretty hard on the shoulders if done incorrectly.
 So just go light, focus on higher reps, and think about contracting your lower pecs as you perform this movement.